elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/export-import-modules.md

 ---

-### Is there a way to change or shorten the name of our imports?
+### Is it possible to edit or abbreviate the names of our module imports?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, we can change or shorten the names of our imports.
-We can achieve this by using the import “as” syntax to change the import name to a local variable name.
-You can also us this behavior for exports using the export as syntax.
+We can use the import “as” syntax to change the import name to a local variable name.
+You can also use this behavior for exports using the export as syntax.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />